supakeen/supakeen.com-weblog-source/content/using-pythons-subprocess-module-safely.rst

 especially careful.
 This can be in scripts such as the example above or websites, network protocols, and others.
 Sometimes input can be things you wouldn't expect to be input and is a reason why I won't call it *user input* in this article.
-It can be for example a HTTP request made by your application that is changed by a man in the middle attack on an unsafe network and puts the client at risk.
+It can be, for example, an HTTP request made by your application that is changed by a man in the middle attack on an unsafe network, which can put the client at risk.

 How does a command get executed?